Ay-slim/chess_react/README.md

 # Chessboard App

 This is an implementation of a Chess engine from scratch in React.js.
-It enforces all currently known chess rules (regular piece movement rules, castling, enpassant, pinned pieces, pawn promotion, stalemate(50 moves without a capture rule, 3 repeated positions, no remaining legal moves for a player not in check.))
+It enforces basic chess rules (regular piece movement rules, castling, enpassant, pinned pieces, pawn promotion, stalemate(50 moves without a capture rule, no remaining legal moves for a player not in check.))

 You can play a game against yourselff in the single player mode.